 We invest in the success of entrepreneurs, artisans, and small businesses selling in our Amazon Store.
 When they thrive, our customers benefit from the products and services they offer.
-That’s part of the reason we have invested more than $30 billion—between 2019 and 2020—in logistics, tools, services, programs, and people to foster the growth of our sellers.
+That’s part of the reason we have invested more than $30 billion in logistics, tools, services, programs, and people to foster the growth of our sellers.

-Small and medium businesses (SMBs) selling in Amazon’s Store come from every state in the U.S., and more than 130 countries around the world.
+Small and medium businesses (SMBs) selling in Amazon’s online stores come from every state in the U.S., and more than 130 countries around the world.

 Since 2000, Amazon has made its virtual shelf space available so small and medium SMBs can reach hundreds of millions of customers, build their brands, and grow their business.
 Amazon’s investments support logistics, tools, services, programs, and people to foster the growth of our SMB sellers.
 The result continues to pay off for sellers and customers.
 SMB products account for approximately 60% of all units sold in our online stores, and their sales continue to outpace our first-party sales.
 More than ever, we admire our small business partners’ entrepreneurial spirit and drive to innovate, and Amazon will continue to do everything we can to support them.

 Amazon’s Small Business Academy gives early-stage entrepreneurs and small business owners the tools, resources, and networking opportunities to help grow their businesses online.

 No longer invitation only: Buy with Prime will be widely available to more U.S.-based merchants by January 31, 2023.

 Amazon Warehousing & Distribution provides low-cost, long-term storage that gives sellers the option to store their inventory in Amazon distribution centers and seamlessly replenish to fulfillment centers

 Amazon Business reached $35 billion in annualized sales in 2023.
 Here’s what it is and how it works.